iconnewmedia-de/moodle-local_thi_learning_companions/README.md

 The „Group me up“ link refers to a page on which users can search for groups and join them, or apply to join closed groups.

 The link „Go to admin area“ is only displayed to users with extended rights.
-The authorisation required for this is „local/learningcompanions:group_manage“.
+The authorisation required for this is „local_thi_learning_companions:group_manage“.
 By default, all administrators and users with the role „manager“ receive this authorisation when the plug-in is installed.
 In the admin area, reported contributions can be managed and orphaned groups can be deleted.

 Under „My Mentors“, you can jump to the list of questions you have asked mentors or submit new questions.